hashicorp/design-system/website/docs/utilities/dialog-primitive/partials/guidelines/overview.md

-DialogPrimitive contains the building blocks used to contruct dialog-based components and consists of:
+The DialogPrimitive contains the building blocks used to contruct dialog-based components and consists of:

 - `DialogPrimitive::Wrapper` is the structure that contains and arranges all other dialog primitives.
 - `DialogPrimitive::Header` contains the title, dismiss button, and optionally a visually supportive icon and tagline.